 The above Hodgkin quote is the ideal line to open As Coastline is to Ocean.
-The exhibition takes Hodgkin’s statement and goes a step further, presenting the theory that the frame itself – both physically and metaphorically – plays a more important role than simply surrounding something.
-The exhibition places that exact point ‘where the picture stops’ in the centre of our viewfinder.
+The project takes Hodgkin’s statement and goes a step further, presenting the theory that the frame itself – both physically and metaphorically – plays a more important role than simply surrounding something.
+This series places that exact point ‘where the picture stops’ in the centre of our viewfinder.

 Joseph Calleja and David Cass are connected by an enthusiasm for working with found materials.
 The two have maintained a creative dialogue over the past decade, since sharing studios whilst studying at Edinburgh College of Art.
-As Coastline is to Ocean features new, unseen works by Cass and Calleja, alongside seminal pieces by Robert Callender (1932—2011), selected by the artists to give a third voice to the exhibition.
+As Coastline is to Ocean was first created for (and with) An Talla Solais gallery (20th July – 8th Sept 2019) featuring new, unseen works by Cass and Calleja, alongside seminal pieces by Robert Callender (1932—2011), selected by the artists to give a third voice to the exhibition.

 Calleja takes a more anthropological approach to the project, discussing the links between the appearance of objects and their essence.
 During a recent An Talla Solais residency, Calleja worked on the series Imcaqlaq; a set of works that would be vital to the curation of this exhibition not just because they deal with the found object but also because these pieces heighten the importance of the peripheral in art.